-Students are asked to submit a completed CDD registration form which will be emailed to them directly from CDD, information from this is entered into a central school records system at CDD, where they are formally registered as CDD students.
-The appropriate areas of this central system is accessible by staff at National Centre, Students are also asked to provide before or on enrolment:
+Students are asked to submit a completed registration form which will be emailed to them directly from the school, information from this is entered into a central school records system, where they are formally registered as NCCA students.
+The appropriate areas of this central system are accessible by staff at National Centre, Students are also asked to provide before or on enrolment:

-- A working and current e-mail address and a working land-based or mobile telephone number - A term time address - Original examination certificates achieved from the age of 16 onwards - £5.00 in cash as a deposit for a locker key for personal effects.
-This deposit will be returned at the end of the programme - Their passport to be scanned and returned on the day - Confirmation of loan payment from the Student Loans Company, if applicable.
+- A working and current e-mail address and a working land-based or mobile telephone number - A term time address - Original examination certificates achieved from their highest qualification on entry to the course - £5.00 in cash as a deposit for a locker key for personal effects.
+This deposit will be returned at the end of the programme - Their passport to be scanned and returned on the day - Confirmation of loan payment from the Student Loans Company, if applicable. - International students will also be required to provide their VISA (BRP or Digital Immigration Status), Passport and Landing date evidence.